jagan123/ticketowl-countdown/README.md

-# US Dollar to INR TickerOwl App
+# Countdown TickerOwl App

-This is a TickerOwl app to show the current US Dollar to INR exchange rate.
+This is a TickerOwl app to show a countdown to a specific date.